Bonded Pairs: Why You Might Want to Adopt Two Cats Instead of One

 Pairs Learn from Each Other

-In bonded pairs, cats continue this education with their built-in companion and playmate.
-Through hunting, socializing, playing and observation, bonded cats continually learn from each other how to behave at their best, and the consequences of their actions.
+Bonded cats continue this education with their built-in companion and playmate.
+Through hunting, socializing, playing, and observation, bonded cats continually learn from each other how to behave at their best, and the consequences of their actions.

 Pairs Stay Entertained